 01 / 05 / 2019

-At our workshops, we’ll be starting from the very beginning covering the basic fundamentals of this modern yet versatile lettering style - learning the upper and lower alphabets then moving onto forming words and onto stylised phrases in a variety of design layouts to demonstrate the possibilities with your lettering.
+At our workshops we start from the very beginning - covering the basic fundamentals of this modern yet versatile lettering style.
+We learn the entire upper and lower alphabets then move onto forming words and onto stylised phrases in a variety of design layouts.
+Which all demonstrate the possibilities with your lettering!

 During our relaxed workshops, we have been told people find learning calligraphy relaxing and begin to slow down, clearing their mind of the mundane - calligraphy is a form of practising mindfulness without consciously acknowledging it!

-Practising mindfulness comes in a whole variety of forms but with calligraphy, the main areas are naturally encouraged making a pretty good duo - taking 10, 15 minutes or 2 hours a day here and there to sit down with pen in hand lettering up a design or tag can actually be your way of practising mindfulness.
-Practising needn't be for hours on end seeking this inner peace everyone is after - take and make time for yourself and see how you can learn something new and rather aesthetically pleasing.
+Practising mindfulness comes in a whole variety of forms but with calligraphy, the main areas are naturally encouraged making a pretty good duo.
+Taking 10, 15 minutes or 2 hours a day here and there - to sit down with a pen in hand lettering up a design or tag can actually be your way of practising mindful calligraphy.
+Practising needn't be for hours on end seeking this inner peace everyone is after.
+Take and make time for well-being and see how you can learn something new and actually rather aesthetically pleasing.

 As a general overview, mindfulness focuses on being in the present moment more often, taking it steady and self-appreciation, no need to worry about the laundry - all about the now and what you’re doing in this present moment.